 The organization is governed by a 12-18 member volunteer board of directors; day-to-day operations are directed by agency President Pam Ross, who oversees approximately 170 full and part-time staff members that deliver the agency’s services.

 ODC's programs are funded through three primary sources:

-ODC’s services are driven by its vision: “communities strengthened and enriched by the abilities and contributions of all members”.
-The agency provided both center-based and community-based services that assisted 527 individuals in 2015.
-All services are person-centered and individualized to focus on each person’s goals and desired outcomes.
+ODC services are driven by its vision: “communities strengthened and enriched by the abilities and contributions of all members”.

-ODC’s industrial operations serve two major purposes: to provide work and training for people with disabilities, and to provide vital operating revenue for the agency.
-ODC performs a wide array of subcontract services for local, regional and national businesses and organizations.
+ODC operates social enterprises in Wisconsin Rapids, Plover and Marshfield.
+Social Enterprises serve two major purposes: to provide work and training for people with disabilities, and to provide vital operating revenue for the agency.
+ODC’s Social Enterprises include:

-ODC generates additional support dollars through annual appeals, distributions from endowed funds, grants, donations, fundraising events and planned giving efforts.
+ODC relies on donations to create, subsidize, and enhance ODC’s services.
+ODC has established a fund development program to generate donations through annual appeals, distributions from endowed funds, grans, donations, fund raising events and planned giving efforts.
 The United Way of Portage County also supports ODC’s Portage County services.
-A 10-member volunteer Trust Committee, appointed by the board of directors, authorizes expenditures of donated funds and helps to promote philanthropy toward ODC.

 ODC has also established a separate foundation, ODC Foundation, Inc., to manage permanently restricted assets.
 The foundation was set up to exclusively benefit ODC’s program and services.
 On an annual basis, the ODC Foundation will distribute a percentage of assets to ODC.
 The Foundation is managed by a five-member board of directors (three of which also serve on the ODC board, and two that are non-ODC board members).